netscaler/terraform-provider-netscalersdx/docs/index.md

 ---
 layout: ""
-page_title: "Provider: NetscalerSDX"
+page_title: "Provider: NetScalerSDX"
 description: |-
-  The NetscalerSDX provider allows you to manage Netscaler SDX resources.
+  The NetScalerSDX provider allows you to manage NetScaler SDX resources.
 ---

-# NetscalerSDX Provider
+# NetScalerSDX Provider

-The NetscalerSDX provider allows you to manage Netscaler SDX resources.
+The NetScalerSDX provider allows you to manage NetScaler SDX resources.

 ## Example Usage